BU-Spark/pitne-voter-app/README.md

 # Known Bugs and Issues
-* Candidate Information page candidate card will not drop down when clicked
-* Mobile view is subpar on many pages but particularly broken on the Candidate Information page
+* Mobile view is subpar on many pages, some features so not work such as adding calendar dates
-* upcomingElections page cards are off-center and improperly sized
-* Website is slow (probably due to large .png files and slow Strapi server)
+* Ward/polling number not displayed when address is submitted
+* Miniature "Upcoming Elections" window on landing page displays
+* Candidate page "Election Date" section doesn't display anything
+* On "Upcoming Elections" window, the 3 side by side icons are not the same size
+* On "Dropbox Locations" window, the 3 icons under the map aren't uniform in size either

 ***SEO Optimizations + Accessibility Issues***
 * Links should be hypnenated instead of camel case